HackYourFuture-CPH/program/courses/Foundation/team-processes-intro/week1/preparation.md

 Manager takes ownership of the entire project lifecycle and actively directs team tasks.
 Scrum Masters focus on process and team empowerment.
 Project Managers focus on control, coordination, and delivery.

-### Exercise 2: Role Matching (5 minutes)

-Provide a set of role descriptions and ask learners to match them with the correct Scrum roles.

-- Example: “This person ensures the team understands the goal of each Sprint” → Product Owner